dudukdev/duduk/packages/documentation/Writerside/topics/types/server-types.md

   : Node Request

   `data: <TData>`
   : Cumulated data from the previous layoutServer data functions, or empty object if no previous layoutServer data functions exists.

+  `locals: App.Locals`
+  : Data cumulated from middlewares

 Return Value
 : Data, that will be merged with the data from the layoutServer data functions, and send to the page.